Image: Copyright free from Pixabay

 ‘Nuk.’
 He stripped off a piece from the bone and ate it.
 ‘Grun.’
 He patted his stomach, then pointed at the meat.
 ‘Grun grat.’

 ‘Grun grat,’ she repeated.
 Good meat?
 She stripped off a piece.
 He was right.
 It was so good she had to wipe the drool from her chin.
-She had no idea what it might be and couldn’t care less.
 Her stomach roared for more, and she had eaten several mouthfuls before she realised the barbarian was watching her intently.
 She paused, meeting his gaze, the grease wet on her lips.
-The corner of his mouth was curled in satisfaction beneath his beard.
+The corner of his mouth was curled up beneath his beard.
 She pushed the wrapping of meat over to him.
 ‘Yours.’

 He shook his head and pushed it back.
 ‘Rin.’
 He feigned picking up the bone and gnawing at it.
 ‘Nuk.
 Rin a nuk.’